Introduction

 spring.datasource.password=root

-Let’s say we have a table called cd under database roytuts in MySQL server.
+Let’s say you have a table called cd under database roytuts in MySQL server.

 The table structure is given below: